rmurali200/rest-api/README.md

 ## Implementation

 This project is implemented using Python, Flask and SQLAlchemy, and is a REST API for a Store and its Items.
+This has been deployed on heroku